EA Play crowd interview screenshot

 by Dylan Blight

-At EA’s EA PLAY conference today Andrea Rene sat down for a moment in the crowd with Vince Zampella of Respawn to ask about the Star Wars game that they have been working on that we’ve known about since 2016, but we have yet to see anything from it outside of some behind the scenes footage from E3 years ago.
-Vince gave us several small tidbits of information.
-The game is being released late 2019 (barring no delays of course.)
-Its title and placement in the universe were also revealed as being first, Star Wars Jedi: Fallen Order, with its setting being between Revenge of the Sith and A New Hope.
+At EA’s EA PLAY conference today, Andrea Rene sat down for a moment in the crowd with Vince Zampella of Respawn to ask about the Star Wars game they’ve been working on since 2016.
+We’ve known it existed, but had seen nothing beyond some behind-the-scenes footage from E3 years ago.
+Vince shared a few tidbits: the game is targeting late 2019 (barring delays), the title is Star Wars Jedi: Fallen Order, and it’s set between Revenge of the Sith and A New Hope.

 What will you be fighting?

-In 2014 Inquisitors were introduced in the animated series Star Wars Rebels as a big threat to escapee of Order 66 and former Jedi, Kanan Jarrus (real name Caleb Dune) along with his padawan, Ezra Bridger.
+In 2014, Inquisitors were introduced in the animated series Star Wars Rebels as a major threat to an escapee of Order 66 and former Jedi, Kanan Jarrus (real name Caleb Dume), along with his padawan, Ezra Bridger.

-The initial season of Rebels had the crew of The Ghost chased down and hunted by one Grand Inquisitor and as we got into further seasons of the show more Inquisitors were introduced to hunt-down Kanan and Ezra.
-Later in the show and comics like the Darth Vader series, we learn that the Inquisitors was a program put together by Palpatine himself and eventually had Darth Vader put in charge of the organization.
-The Inquisitors were made up of former Jedi, or Jedi guard and had two main goals.
-The initial goal was to track down any remaining Jedi that may have escaped or gone into hiding after Order 66.
-The second was to track down any force-sensitive children being born and attempt to turn any force-sensitive members of the Imperial army that were discovered.
+The initial season of Rebels had the crew of the Ghost hunted by one Grand Inquisitor, and as further seasons rolled on more Inquisitors arrived to track down Kanan and Ezra.
+Later in the show — and in comics like the Darth Vader series — we learn the Inquisitorius was a program created by Palpatine and eventually placed under Darth Vader’s command.
+The Inquisitors were made up of former Jedi or Temple Guard, with two main goals: track down any surviving Jedi who escaped or went into hiding after Order 66, and identify Force-sensitive children (and Imperial personnel) to turn to the Empire’s cause.

-We know of as many as twelve Inquisitors, although there could always be more.
-The order died out by the time we reached A New Hope with their being no Jedi to chase anymore and as Grand Moff Tarkin puts it to Vader in that film, he’s simply part of a now ‘ancient religion’ that as the force has seemingly all but disappeared from the galaxy.
+We know of as many as twelve Inquisitors (there could be more).
+The order died out by the time of A New Hope — with few or no Jedi left to hunt — and as Grand Moff Tarkin puts it to Vader, the Force is merely part of an “ancient religion” that seems to have faded from the galaxy.

 Who will we be playing as?

-I can see a lot of people hoping to play as Kanan Jarrus of Star Wars Rebels, but it simply doesn’t make sense.
-As much as I would love Kanan in a game, he already has an origin story told through the comic The Last Padawan — which of course is a funny title now.
-That book explains how he ditched his Jedi teachings, went into hiding for years and never touched his lightsaber until meeting Hera Syndulla and joining the crew of The Ghost.
+I can see people hoping to play as Kanan Jarrus from Star Wars Rebels, but it doesn’t make sense.
+As much as I’d love Kanan in a game, he already has an origin told in the comic The Last Padawan — funny title now — which explains how he ditched his Jedi teachings, went into hiding for years, and never touched his lightsaber until meeting Hera Syndulla and joining the Ghost.

-But if Kanan could escape as a padawan it makes sense another like him could have.
-But since we know we’re going to get lightsaber combat, this new character would be taking a much different path to Kanan and choosing not to hide his Jedi past.
-An interesting, somewhat dumb choice, but an interesting one.
+If Kanan could escape as a padawan, it makes sense another could have, too.
+But since we know we’re getting lightsaber combat, this new character would be taking a different path than Kanan — choosing not to hide their Jedi past.
+An interesting (if reckless) choice.

-I hope this article has helped somewhat with drawing in your mind what exactly this game could look like.
-We may get our first look at the game come December at The Game Awards, but I think we’ll most likely be getting our first piece come April 2019 at Star Wars Celebration.
-Sooner the better though!
+I hope this helped you picture what the game could look like.
+We might get a first look in December at The Game Awards, but more likely April 2019 at Star Wars Celebration.
+Sooner the better, though!

 Make sure to check out more of the Explosion Network’s coverage of E3 2018